canedoly/ChadAlphaMales/README.md

 I'm not gonna bother writing anything here other than these:

+Also pls use Visual Studio 2022 preview for C++20 :)
 ```cpp
 // I know this might sound dumb but here are the rules before messing with the menu
 // Before you add stuff here please tell me first what you're going to add and we'll discuss about it